Immutable HashMap in Typescript

 is equivalent to the order of maps in the sequence.

-guarantees that if the resulting HashMap is equal to the first non-empty HashMap in the sequence,
+union guarantees that if the resulting HashMap is equal to the first non-empty HashMap in the sequence,

 then the HashMap object instance is returned unchanged.